 Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

-Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
+Athena is a serverless product so with Amazon Athena AWS manages all the infrastructure for you, and you pay only for the queries that you run.

-Athena is easy to use – simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.
+With Amazon Athena AWS makes it extremely easy to use – simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.

 Amazon Athena uses Presto with full standard SQL support and works with a variety of standard data formats, including CSV, JSON, ORC, Apache Parquet and Avro.

 While Amazon Athena is ideal for quick, ad-hoc querying and integrates with Amazon QuickSight for easy visualization, it can also handle complex analysis, including large joins, window functions, and arrays.

 Amazon Athena uses a managed Data Catalog to store information and schemas about the databases and tables that you create for your data stored in Amazon S3.

 With Amazon Athena, you don’t have to worry about managing or tuning clusters to get fast performance.

 Amazon Athena is optimized for fast performance with Amazon S3.

 Amazon Athena automatically executes queries in parallel, so that you get query results in seconds, even on large datasets.